 The journey of the business

 Growth comes in different types and ways.
-In UCreate’s case, they’ve been growing in both team size and portfolio base throughout the years.
+In Founder and Lightning’s case, they’ve been growing in team size and portfolio base throughout the years.

 Matt and his cofounder in India built the business from day one.
 The first year it was just the two founders and was all about learning from their mistakes.
-In 2018, seven or eight startups in their portfolio raised substantial money.
+Then, in 2018, seven or eight startups in their portfolio raised substantial money.
 At that point, they realized that they’re creating a significant value for the founders.
-And today they have 20 startups in their portfolio which have a combined valuation of £130 million.
+And today, they have 20 startups in their portfolio which have a combined valuation of £130 million.

-In terms of the people side of growth, they’ve become a big team of 80 people in 4 years spread all around the world including Poland, London and India.
+In terms of the people side of growth, they’ve become a big team of 80 people in 4 years spread worldwide, including Poland, London, and India.

 What do they do?

-Ucreate’s framework consists of 4 different models that are designed for the founders at every single stage of their journey.
+Founder and Lightning’s framework consists of 4 different models designed for the founders at every single stage of their journey.
 They tailored their services to meet the needs of any business where it doesn’t matter what technology or solution it is.

 - Strike – At this stage, the founders can outsource an in-house team.
-They provide a customized team based on the need of the business.
+Then, they provide a customized team based on the need of the business.

 - Bolt – provide developers as an extension to their team.

-The first-ever investor they’ve worked with ended up not paying them so they continued the business by bootstrapping in the early days.
-Founders also have to pay to play.
-That’s how they’re getting cash flow to grow the business.
-Adding up the latest investment they’ve received in July 2015, they managed to get 100.000 pounds in total.
+The first-ever investor they’ve worked with ended up not paying them, so they continued the business by bootstrapping in the early days.
+But, of course, founders also have to pay to play.
+So that’s how they’re getting cash flow to grow the business.
+Adding up the latest investment they received in July 2015, they managed to get £100K.

 As Matt mentions, more funding will be received soon within 3 to 6 months.

-It’s really important that an entrepreneur understands the market and makes quick adjustment when necessary.
-It’s the time for a change for UCreate at the moment.
+It’s vital that an entrepreneur understands the market and makes quick adjustments when necessary.
+So it’s time for a change for Founder and Lightning at the moment.
 Now they’re in the process of iteration in their framework to make it clearer and simplified.

 Dealing with challenges